Back to All Events

 There is a spacious meditation hall near the meadow and Redwood Lodge (again less than 30 seconds from between each site).
 Depending on the weather and time of day, practice may be held here.
 There are large sliding glass doors that connect the space to the outdoors.

 Our sliding scale lodging options are listed below along with a slideshow of images.
-For precise pricing and other lodging details, please see our registration page HERE (link available in May 2025).
+For precise pricing and other lodging details, please see our registration page HERE.

 • Large glamping 13 ft bell tents (with a wooden bed frame, supportive foam mattress and duvet)

-• Shared LG glamping bell tent (for 2 individuals who already know each other and request this)
+• Shared LG glamping bell tents (for 2 individuals who already know each other and request this)

 • Medium glamping 10 x 10 ft tents (with a cot, pad and sleeping bag)